BiasedRiot/SaorTech-cloud-services/README.md

 # SaorTech-cloud-services
 The purpose of this project is to make setting up and configuring open-source alternatives to commonly used web services as simple as possible.
-I don't like relying of services like dropbox of gmail so whenever I find a good and free alternative I'll add it to this repo.
+I don't like relying of services like dropbox of gmail so whenever I find a good and free alternative I'll create an automation script and add it to this repo.
 This repository contains scripts for various open-source services and more are being added whenever I feel like I need them in my life.
 Run any of the scripts on a VPS or an instance to set it up.
 So far only tested for Ubuntu v20.

 ## Instalation guide